joanneloi/CPC353-Text-Analysis/README.md

 ├─ dataset (contain the dataset .csv for the project) ├─ cleaned_dataset (contain the cleaned .txt file)
-├─ dataset CPC353.ipynb (jupyter notebook that contain python snippet for splitting & cleaning the dataset) └─ README.md
+├─ dataset CPC353.ipynb (jupyter notebook that contain python snippet for splitting & cleaning the dataset) ├─ Part 1 Feeling Expression.ipynb (jupyter notebook that contain python snippet for displaying the bar chart) └─ README.md